osate/osate2/core/org.osate.help/help/markdown/instantiation.md

 ## Workspace Preferences

 As mentioned already, the behavior of instantiation is controlled by several workspace preferences.
-These are accessed via the `OSATE > Instantiation" preference pane:
+These are accessed via the `OSATE > Instantiation` preference pane:

   ![Instantiation preference pane](images/InstantiationPreferences.png)

 There are four preferences:

 * **Maximum number of system operation modes to generate.**.
 This is the maximum number of system operation modes that are created for any one system instance.
 The default value is **1000**.
-This limit exists to prevent combinbatorial explosion.
+This limit exists to prevent combinatorial explosion.

 * **Always show instantiation results dialog, even when successful.**  When checked, the results dialog is always displayed.
 When uncheck, the results dialog is only displayed when there is an error or exception.
 The default value is **true** (checked).